Angular

 Replacing the <h1> tags with the <app-header> tags resulted in the {{title}} value being lost.

-The header component is rendered and the title text is discarded
+The header component was rendered and the title text was discarded

 ng-content can be used to access the missing content